 We have mentioned some suggested food items to help you get started, but keep in mind any food allergies, diets, restrictions, and food preferences.
 The easier to prepare, the better it will be for your kit.

 Choose a variety of snack-like foods that can be simply consumed and meals.
 Contain all food together in a 2-gallon Ziploc bag to keep it separate or in 1-gallon bags per day for easy access and distribution.

 Water & Filtration:

 - Hydration Multiplier

 - Lifestraw or filtering water bottle (Nalgene water bottles are great!)

 Water & Filtration: Water is your most important commodity.
 With many natural disasters, you may not be able to access clean water sources.
 It is also very heavy, and one of the most difficult things to pack.
-Adding hydration multipliers will help you stay hydrated while lessening the load.
-Make sure to also add options for purifying or filtering water in case your emergency lasts longer than your water.

 Amazon is a great source for finding filtration options.
 Store water bottles or water pouches in a Ziploc bag so your water is preserved if they happen to leak or are punctured.